sharq-labs/True-Server/mid-high-server-infrastructure-proposal.md

 ## Notes
 - All prices are in USD.
-- Costs are estimates and may vary slightly based on exchange rate changes.
+- Costs are estimates and may vary slightly.
-- Infrastructure can be scaled based on project growth.
+- Infrastructure can be scaled up or down based on project requirements.

 ---